UmTemplates/UmBootstrap/README.md

 ## Installation

 ### For Contributors
-It is important to note that [Contributing to UmBootstrap](CONTRIBUTING.md) requires a different process to installing UmBootrap using the dotnet CLI.
+[Contributing to UmBootstrap](CONTRIBUTING.md) requires a different process to installing UmBootrap using the dotnet CLI.

+Please read the [Contributing to UmBootstrap](CONTRIBUTING.md) to get started.

-> [!IMPORTANT]
+> [!NOTE]
-> Pull requests will not be accepted from users who have not followed the [Contributing to UmBootstrap](CONTRIBUTING.md).
+> Pull requests will not be accepted from users who have not followed the [Contributing to UmBootstrap](CONTRIBUTING.md) guidelines.

 ### Introduction
 There are two ways for users to install UmBootstrap: